SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Experimental results and discussion

+Throughout performance comparison with different learning methods, driving datasets, and conditioning approaches, we used two representative vision-based E2E driving network architectures, PilotNet \cite{PilotNet} (CNN) and Latent TransFuser \cite{Transfuser_2} vision transformer) as a vision-encoder backbone in Section~\ref{sec:networks}.
+We compared the proposed CACA in Section~\ref{sec:networks} with two existing conditioning approaches (in E2E driving) using high-level instruction, the module selection approach \cite{E2E_Conditional_IL, E2E_Conditional_IL_2}, and the self-attention-based approach \cite{CIL++}.

-\subsection{Experimental setup: training}
+\subsection{Experimental setup: Training}

-We first finely tuned the training hyperparameters to obtain the best inference accuracy for SIL\footnote{The ordinary SIL setup trains E2E driving networks with pairs of RGB images and expert driving commands.} using the modified Latent Transfuser architecture in Section~\ref{sec:lat-transfuser}.
-We used them throughout all learning methods, NN architectures, and driving datasets: we set the initial learning rate, the batch size, and the number of epochs as $0.00001$, $512$, and $100$, respectively.
+We first finely tuned the training hyperparameters to obtain the best inference accuracy for SIL\footnote{The ordinary SIL setup trains E2E driving networks with pairs of RGB images and expert driving commands.} using the Latent Transfuser architecture in Section~\ref{sec:networks_setup}.
+We set the initial learning rate, the batch size, and the number of epochs as $0.00001$, $512$, and $100$, respectively.
+For CACA in Section \ref{sec:networks}, we used $N=4$.
 We used four NVIDIA GeForce RTX 4090 GPUs throughout all the experiments.